A community that honors, respects and cares for older adults.

 The San Diego Peninsula Shepherd Center started in Point Loma in the early 1980's when Rev. Dr. Robert W. McCellan, at the Point Loma Presbyterian Church, was studying aging and discovered the Shepherd's Center concept.
 John Tisdale was the first Director in 1985.
 Jean Durgan took on the role in 1992 and for 18 years was the face of PSC.

 As of today, the Executive Director is Shari Houser.
-Along side her is both Program Coordinators, Vanessa Hiday and Jean Durgan.
-All three work together to keep the program on track with it's goals and mission.
+Along side her Program Coordinator, Vanessa Hiday.
+Both work together to keep the program on track with it's goals and mission.